Get Your Emotional Support Animal Letter Online

 What Will Your Emotional Support Animal Letter Include?

-A valid Emotional Support Animal (ESA) letter must include::
+A valid Emotional Support Animal (ESA) letter must include:

 • Licensed medical professional’s letterhead.